 This information is for doctoral students interested in applying for grants housed at the university.

 Once you have identified a funding opportunity, the first step is to recruit a faculty principal investigator.
-Graduate students are not permitted to serve as PI.
+Columbia does not permit graduate students to serve as PI.
 This faculty member must be appointed at Columbia as a full-time tenure-track professor.

 Step two is to set up a meeting with ISERP to discuss the requirements and the submission process.
 ISERP will work with you to develop your budget.